How can we reduce aviation inequalities for women pilots?

 The aviation industry is, unfortunately, still behind the times.
 It may have evolved in the technological sense, but it has not developed when it comes to gender equality.
 Statistics from the International Society of Women Airline Pilots say there are about 4,000 women pilots worldwide, of about 130,000 – that’s just 3%.
 It is therefore extremely evident that something needs to be done to change this.

 There are a variety of reasons why there are such inequalities when it comes to this industry.
 However, one of the main barriers – whether you’re male or female is the cost.
-In 2017, it was estimated that, to become a pilot, it can cost anywhere between £40,000 and £120,000.
-Airways Aviation, however, have decided to support women who wish to become pilots by offering them the opportunity to secure a scholarship which will provide them with £35,000 towards the price of a full-time EASA pilot training course.
+In 2017, it was estimated that to become a pilot, it can cost anywhere between £40,000 and £120,000.
+Airways Aviation, however, has decided to support women who wish to become pilots by offering them the opportunity to secure a scholarship which will provide them with £35,000 towards the price of a full-time EASA pilot training course.

 This story shows how Airways Aviation supports Goal 5: Gender Equality, specifically Target 5.8: “Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women.”